 A new visa stamp – Stamp 1G – is now granted to foreign graduates who are authorized to work under the Third Level Graduate Scheme.
 So if you are granted Stamp 1G, you don’t need to apply for a visa extension separately.

-The time of extension also depends on what your level is on the National Framework of Qualifications.
+The extension time also depends on your level of the National Framework of Qualifications.
 For those pursuing degrees at the level of 8 or above, the period for Graduate Employment Scheme is 12 months.
 For those with a degree on level 7, a 6-month extension will be provided.

-As a major relief to international students who are pursuing higher studies online from their home countries, the country has allowed them to remain eligible for a post-study work visa in Ireland.
+As a major relief to international students who are pursuing higher studies online from their home countries, Ireland has allowed such students to remain eligible for a post-study work visa in Ireland.
 International students in the second semester of their programmes from an Irish higher education institute are eligible for post-study work rights if they are studying online outside of Ireland due to COVID-19.
 The students will remain eligible for the Third level graduate programme.

 Students need to fulfil the following criteria to be eligible for PSW extension: